Mass shootings and violence leave dead and injured across the US this weekend

 Teenagers were having a party in an office space when the shooting broke out around 1 a.m.
 Sunday.

-The victims ranged from 15 to 19 years old and had injuries including multiple gunshot wounds.
+The victims ranged from 15 to 19 years old.
 A 17-year-old girl was trampled as she fled, seriously injuring her spine, Tracy said.

-Shell casings from AR-style rifles and other firearms were scattered on the ground.

 WASHINGTON STATE